THXel/Boshy-Randomizer/README/README_EN.md

 The launcher verifies:

-- IWBTB game folder imported correctly
+- IWBTB imported correctly
-- Python & required modules installed
+- Python & modules installed
-- all Randomizer files present
+- all files present

-If something is missing, a detailed debug message is shown.
+If something is missing, a debug message is shown.

 ---